asizikov/asizikov.github.io/content/blog/2015-07-05-sharing-resharper-settings.md

 slug: sharing-resharper-settings
 ---

 In my [previous post](/2015/06/27/resharper-custom-live-templates) I've described how to create your own Live Templates for ReSharper.
-Today I'm going to tell how to share your ReSharper settings and Live Templates with your team.
+Today I'm going to tell you how to share your ReSharper settings and Live Templates with your team.

 All the plug-ins for ReSharper are regular NuGet packages.
-That means that we can pack and publish it to the official ReSharper [NuGet feed](https://resharper-plugins.jetbrains.com/packages) or to your own company's private feed (in case you want to keep it away from the rest of the world).
+That means that we can pack and publish them to the official ReSharper [NuGet feed](https://resharper-plugins.jetbrains.com/packages) or to your own company's private feed (in case you want to keep it away from the rest of the world).

 ## Exporting settings